manuelrdsg/manuelrdsg/README.md

 Hi!
 I'm Manuel (He/Him), a Software Engineer 👨‍💻 &nbsp;based in Madrid.
 I've been involved with coding since I was 16 yrs old.
 Some friends introduced me to Minecraft and after playing for some time I started to learn and write my first Java lines with the objective of modding the game.
 After that, I always have been interested in game development which took me to study Software Engineering at the university.

-I run a performance study over the most used cross-platform frameworks for building mobile apps (React Native, Flutter, Ionic, Weeks).
+I ran a performance study over the most used cross-platform frameworks for building mobile apps (React Native, Flutter, Ionic, Weeks).
 Since that I've been passionate about mobile and cross-platform development, currently, I work as a React Native developer, improving and learning new topics on the field each day.

 I love working with React Native, Javascript, iOS, Android, and React.
 I'm passionate about photography, music and videogames.
 In my free time, I love collecting records.